-Your living room is one of the most important rooms in your house—it’s where you entertain guests, watch movies with your spouse, and make memories with your kids.
-Needless to say, this room should be a practical, functional reflection of your personal style.
+Your living room is one of the most important rooms in your house and should be a practical, functional reflection of your personal style.

 New replacement windows are a great way to embellish your living room and exterior with architectural flair.
 However, not all windows are created equally, and many styles aren’t suited for large multipurpose spaces like living rooms.
 We think the following window shapes complement living spaces effortlessly—but only you can decide which one is best for your home!